 ModelFront uses round-trip translations, but it's a small signal among many.

 Modern neural models have some clue about their own confidence, but many if not most translation fails are due to bad data or the inherent complexity of human language.
 Glassbox techniques can fail precisely when translation fails.
 On the other hand, confidence may be low just because there are multiple synonymous translations.

-ModelFront is an independent system, specifically focused on quality prediction.
+ModelFront is an independent system, specifically focused on risk prediction.
 Translation engines are blackboxes to us.